farzadghanei/mute/README.rst

 `mute` accepts a command with optional arguments to run. `mute` itself has no arguments but can be configured with a file (in `TOML <https://github.com/toml-lang/toml>`_), and environment variables.
-The configuration is validated before running the program.
+The configuration is validated before running the command.

 The exit code of `mute` is the exit code of the command it runs.
 However `mute` exits with 127 (`mute.ExitErrExec`) when failed to execute the commnad,